TEC shield

 Episcopal worship is liturgical.
 That means there are specific rituals and prayers with which Episcopalians follow.
 This connects local worship with worship across the world through the Worldwide Anglican Communion.
 Episcopalians, stand, kneel, sing and sit at specific times during worship.
 Episcopalians pray and sing some words from memory, others are read from the Book of Common Prayer or a hymnal.

 Don’t worry if you don’t know when to move or are not able to move easily.
 At St. Mark’s everyone is invited to move in body or spirit.
 Furthermore, every worshiping member has had a day that they have not remembered what prayer comes next.
-Feel free to sit, kneel, or stand letting the words of communal prayer and song lead your heart and soul in worship.
+Feel free to adopt your own personal posture of prayer letting the words of communal prayer and song lead your heart and soul in worship.
 You may ask a person sitting near you for guidance; St. Mark’s members are always happy to welcome new worshipers.